We’re always thinking of new ways to have a hands-on, minds-on education. Explore our newest majors.

 Listed by Southern Living magazine as one of the best college towns in the South, Blacksburg is a special place.

 Its reasonable cost of living, safety, moderate climate, and abundant leisure activities, make the community an ideal place to raise a family, and a best small place for business and careers.
-Many Hokies stay after they graduate, or return later in their careers, because they just can't get enough.
+Many Hokies stay after they graduate, or return later in their careers, because they just can’t get enough of their VT moments.

 Blacksburg is a social college town where the farmers market and coffee shops are just as busy as the sports-themed establishments.
 From unique shopping and dining and historical attractions to a thriving arts scene and trails and parks, Blacksburg has something for everyone.